adny-code/fastgrind/doc/testcase.md

 # Fastgrind Test Cases

-This directory contains several test cases for the **Fastgrind** memory profiler.
-Each test case validates different aspects of memory allocation tracking, instrumentation capabilities, and compatibility with various programming scenarios.

-## Building Test Cases
+This is an introduction document about the **testcase/**

+## Quick Start

-All test cases are managed by the top-level CMake.
+All test cases are managed by the top-level CMake

+Build all testcase at once:
 ```bash
 mkdir build
 cd build